-Mass Loaded Vinyl (MLV) is used almost everywhere to assist in blocking sound — walls, ceilings, doors, window, machines, interior or exterior, and commercial or residential applications.
-As you will learn, MLV takes many shapes and forms to easily add mass to sound blocking assemblies and products.
+Mass Loaded Vinyl (MLV) is used almost everywhere to assist in blocking sound — walls, ceilings, doors, windows, machines, interior or exterior, and commercial or residential applications.
+As you will learn, MLV takes many shapes and forms to easily add mass to sound-blocking assemblies and products.

 What is Mass Loaded Vinyl (MLV)?

-In its base form, MLV is a thin (typically 1/8″ or 1/4″ thickness) sheet of vinyl with that is loaded with Barium Sulfate (non-toxic & very dense) to add weight to such a thin product.
+In its base form, MLV is a thin (typically 1/8″ or 1/4″ thickness) sheet of vinyl that is infused with Calcium Carbonate (non-toxic & very dense) to add weight to such a thin product.
 What that means is the 1/8″ thick MLV weighs 1 lb. per square foot and the 1/4″ thickness comes in at a whopping 2 lbs. per square foot.